Country Kitchen Ideas: Designer Inspiration for 2026

 Image courtesy of British Stand Cupboards

-16. Wood Cabinets in a Country Kitchen
+16. Wood Kitchen Cabinets: Natural Warmth in a Modern Country Kitchen

 Modern country kitchen with light oak cabinets, black quartz island, and white countertops.